 Holster-style camera bags are useful when you want to get fast access to a camera with a lens already mounted.
 For wildlife and nature photographers this easy access might help you capture something that you’d otherwise miss if you had to pull your camera out of a regular photo backpack.

 Holsters can be worn on a belt, over the shoulder, on the waist strap of a backpack or strapped to your chest in a harness.
 With the camera access at the top of the holster, any of these carrying options will put the camera right at your fingertips for immediate access.

 Although generally designed for a single camera and lens, you can sometimes stack a couple of smaller lenses on top of each other.
-Most camera holster bags will also include one or two accessory pockets for your spare batteries, lens cloth and memory card wallet, keeping everything you need in one self-contained package.
+Most camera holster bags will also include one or two accessory pockets for your spare batteries, lens cloth and SD card holder, keeping everything you need in one self-contained package.